waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `ladder_up`: Warp tile leading to a higher floor.
 - `ladder_down`: Warp tile leading to a lower floor.
 - `ledge`: One-way traversal.
 Can only be jumped DOWN from the tile directly above.
 Acts as a wall from all other directions.
-- `impassable`: Wall.
-Defeated trainers on Victory Road 1F & 2F are impassable obstacles.
+- `impassable`: Wall. **Verified (Turn 120180): Defeated trainers on Victory Road 1F are impassable obstacles.** Defeated trainers on Victory Road 2F are also impassable.
 - `boulder_switch`: Floor switch for boulders.
 - `boulder_barrier`: Impassable barrier linked to a switch.
 - `hole`: Drops to a lower floor.
 Pushing a boulder into one moves it to the floor below.